 Writing about Copper Kitchen is long over due, not because it has already collected praise from the majority of food news sources, but because I beyond relish this establishment.
 Copper Kitchen goes beyond bringing delight into my life, it brings pure bliss.
-While the atmosphere, staff, and location are always lovely; the food always leaves me wanting more.
+While the atmosphere, staff, and location are always lovely—the food never fails to leave me wanting more.

 For starters, the octopus is perfectly grilled without even the slightest squeak or rubbery feel in texture.
 Accompanied with sweet balsamic, salt of green olives, and spice from thinly sliced jalapenos it offers every aspect your taste buds seek from a single bite.

 Moving into the main course, my duck resting atop the spring pea puree was perfection.
-Crispy outer skin containing meat so tender chewing is barely necessary, yet so flavorful you’ll want to savor every bite.
+Crispy outer skin containing meat so tender chewing was barely necessary, yet so flavorful I wanted to savor every bite.
 While some purées can come across as baby food, the pea purée is seasoned for adults with an element of airiness.
-Throw in the cumin gastrique, which adds a nice depth of earthy notes without being overly powerful, there wasn’t so much as a morsel left on the plate.
+Throw in the cumin gastrique, which adds a nice depth of earthy notes without being overly powerful, and there wasn’t so much as a morsel left on my plate.

-My better half ordered the CK burger, rare, and much like everything else it was completed with excellence.
-Every component from the bread to the dressed greens atop the burger has the ability to stand on their own merit.
-With nothing more than a single bite, I can’t quite dissect all the flavor, all I detect is seasoned perfection.
+My better half ordered the CK burger, rare, and much like we have come to expect was thoughtfully executed, with every component from the bread to the dressed greens atop the burger able to stand on their own merit.

-This is simply one of many meals I have enjoyed at Copper Kitchen.
 If the weather is nice opt for patio seating for beautiful views of Mount Olympus, along with views of the trending Holladay Plaza scene.
-With all the great spots to try in the plaza, be sure to put Copper Kitchen on your list.
-It the proverbial rug that really ties the plaza together.
+As far as I’m concerned, Copper Kitchen, is the proverbial rug that really ties the plaza together.